Gunivers/Bookshelf/docs/view.md

 ## Get aimed block

-`aimed_block`: Places an armor_stand having the tag `bs.aimedBlock` and a score `bs.parentId` corresponding to the Id of the running entity.
+`aimed_block`: Places an armor_stand having the tag `bs.aimedBlock` and a score `bs.id.parent` corresponding to the Id of the running entity.

 *Example:*